009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * **The complexity of spoken language.** In English, many words have multiple meanings depending on the context – for example “red” and “read” sound exactly the same but have completely different meanings.
 * **People talk fast** – When we speak, we don’t break our sentences up into individual words – we kind of just blurt it all out in one long string of sounds with few breaks.
 This makes it difficult to determine where a word ends and the next one begins.
 * **Nobody speak in the same way** – It’s no good to have a system that needs to be reprogrammed for every individual.
-A system needs to be able to hear a new voice and understand it immediately.
+A system needs to be able to hear a new voice or different accents and understand it immediately.
 * **Background noise** – Differentiating the speech from the background noise is very difficult.
 This is especially true if the background noise is also speech (say in a class).